 More information about this lovely, and still lively, church can be found at 2dales.org.uk, including details about the annual, long-established Swaledale Festival, which originated in Grinton.
 Many of its musical events are still held in the church as part of the festivities.
 During the rest of the year, there are many social occasions, musical and otherwise, religious and secular, which take place in the church and its surrounds.
 And no matter how inclement the weather, the view of this beautiful church from Corner House is always a delight!

 We hope that our cottage's mix of period features and modern comforts will make your stay at Corner House both comfortable and relaxing.
-The cottage can sleep up to five in three bedrooms, with room for a travel cot in any of the three bedrooms - and there are wonderful views from all the principal rooms.
+The cottage can sleep up to four in two bedrooms, with room for a travel cot in either of the bedrooms - and there are wonderful views from all the principal rooms.
 And you are welcome to bring one pet dog with you!
 If you wish to make a booking, please go to the INFORMATION page to check our availability and to complete the Booking Request form.
 We guarantee a quick response and a hassle-free booking process.

 When you book your holiday in Corner House, we will ensure that your booking is secured quickly and efficiently.
 This can be done directly with us, the owners, if you wish to pay the rental instalments by UK cheque or by bank to bank payment.
 Alternatively, if you wish to pay using a debit or credit card, you can do so through "Homeaway", with whom we advertise Corner House commercially.
 Choosing the latter course will provide you with added security for your payments, but it will incur a service charge of around 7%.
 If you wish to choose this option we will advise you how to proceed with your booking.